 When contracting with haulers for removal of construction & demolition materials, ask where their materials are delivered and what services they have available.
 The hauler will be able to tell you whether they take mixed containers to a C&D processing facility and whether they offer containers for source-separated materials such as clean gypsum and cardboard.

-Include dumpster staging in the construction planning and timeline to optimize source separation.
+Source separation of some materials, such as asphalt, brick and concrete (ABC), is common practice in many demolition projects.
+A number of other C&D materials are also candidates for source separation, such as gypsum wallboard and cardboard, which allows materials to enter the recycling stream more directly than sending them through a C&D processor.
 Most projects that source separate some materials will have two or three collections containers on-site at a time, including one for mixed C&D collection and others that rotate depending upon the stage in the project.
-For example, a larger renovation project might place a container for collecting asphalt, brick and concrete (ABC) materials during demolition, then later site a container for gypsum wallboard cut-offs while drywalling, and finally a cardboard container during installation of finish materials.
+For example, a larger renovation project might place a container for collecting ABC materials during demolition, then later site a container for gypsum wallboard cut-offs while drywalling, and finally a cardboard container during installation of finish materials.
 Each of these containers would be on-site for a fixed portion of the project.
 If space constraints do not allow for more than one dumpster, some haulers offer live-loading, in which materials are loaded into a truck while the hauler waits.
+Contractors should include dumpster staging in the construction planning and timeline to optimize source separation.

 While many materials can be source separated, consider source separation for the following particular materials that may present difficulties for C&D processors or be recycled at a higher rate if collected separately on-site: